 Under self-assessment your income tax return, which encompasses your trading results, needs to be filed by 31 January following the tax assessment year.
-This also applies under MTD for Income Tax.
+We will file your tax return electronically and perform the tax calculations on your behalf.

 Company shareholders - Taxation of Dividends